As UK voters cool down on Brexit, Britain softens mood towards EU. - ExBulletin

 When the UK negotiated a divorce from the EU, the Conservative governments led by Prime Minister Theresa May and Prime Minister Boris Johnson ruled out remaining in the EU’s single borderless market or customs union without tariffs.
 Politicians who wanted closer ties were ignored or pushed aside.

 The divorce agreement signed by both parties in 2020 has brought customs inspections and other border hurdles for goods, passport checks and other headaches for travelers.
-Britons will no longer be able to live and work freely across Europe, and EU citizens will not be able to move freely into the UK.
+Britons can no longer live or work freely across Europe, and EU citizens cannot move into the UK at will.

-The UK government’s fiscal oversight body, the Office for Budget Responsibility, said last week that leaving the EU had “significantly adversely affected UK trade”.
+The UK government’s fiscal oversight body, the Office for Budget Responsibility, said last week that leaving the EU had a significant negative impact on UK trade.

 But only recently have members of the government started acknowledging the downside of Brexit.
-Hunt, who last week announced a £55 billion ($65 billion) tax hike and spending cut package to help boost an economy battered by soaring inflation, said Brexit created “trade barriers” with Britain’s closest neighbors.
-Admit it.
+Hunt, who last week announced a £55bn ($65bn) tax hike and spending cuts package to boost an economy battered by soaring inflation, acknowledged that Brexit has created trade barriers with Britain’s closest neighbors.

 Any move to rebuild ties with the EU will face opposition from the Conservative Party’s staunch Eurosceptic wing.
 Even the opposition Labor Party is reluctant to reopen the debate that is splitting the country in half and poisoning politics, saying it will not rejoin the bloc or the single market of the EU if it comes to power after the next election.

 Sunak, who took office last month, is a longtime Brexit supporter and pragmatist who has made economic recovery a top priority.
-The Russian invasion of Ukraine, which has shaken European security and sent energy prices skyrocketing, has brought the Brexit debate into the view of politicians on both sides of the English Channel.
+The Russian invasion of Ukraine, which has shaken European security and sent energy prices skyrocketing, has given politicians on both sides of the English Channel a perspective on the Brexit dispute.

 Sunak wants to resolve a sharp feud with the EU over trade rules that has created a political crisis in Northern Ireland, the only region in the UK that shares a border with an EU member state.
 When Britain left the bloc, both sides agreed to keep the Irish border clear of customs and other checks, as open borders are a key pillar of the peace process that ended 30 years of violence in Northern Ireland.

 Instead, there are checks for some goods entering Northern Ireland from the rest of the UK.
-The new check has angered pro-British unionist politicians who say it weakens Northern Ireland’s position in the UK.
+It angered pro-British unionist politicians who say the new checks undermine Northern Ireland’s standing in the UK.
 They boycott Belfast’s power-sharing government and leave Northern Ireland without a functioning administration.

 The British government is pinning its hopes on a deal with the EU that will ease restraints and bring Northern Ireland unionists back into government.